Security in international research and innovation collaboration (URIS guidelines)

 From 1 November 2024, new guidelines apply for:

+High-risk countries are identified by the Danish Security and Intelligence Service (PET).
+Currently, Iran, China and Russia are identified as high-risk countries in regard to research.
 These particular states have been singled out for inclusion on the background of PET’s intelligence about which countries are particularly aggressive in their attempts to gain illicit access to research results from Danish research institutions and groups.

 Read more in PET’s assessment of the espionage threat to Denmark (link to PDF).

-Classifying ‘controlled’ and ‘critical’ research at AU
+Mapping ‘controlled’ and ‘critical’ research at AU

 Guidelines for sideline employment